ianmilligan1/HIST640/content/en/docs/Module9/_index.md

 ---
-title: "Module Nine: Textual Analysis and Data Mining: Advanced Techniques"
+title: "Module Nine: Networks and Metadata"
-linkTitle: "9: Textual Analysis and Data Mining: Advanced Techniques"
+linkTitle: "9: Networks and Metadata"
 weight: 9
 description: >
   An introduction to the course.
 What is Digital History?
 Let's find out.